 Morehead City’s development efforts are not limited to the commercial and residential sectors.
 The city is also seeking to make the most of its unique status as the home to the largest concentration of marine scientists in the US.

 Turner explains, “Morehead City is the home of the North Carolina Center for Marine Science, Pivers Island, and the NOAA Beaufort Laboratory at Pivers Island.
-We house almost 90% of the marine scientists in the US.”
+We house almost 90% of the marine scientists in our county live in Morehead”

 In addition to its economic aspirations, Morehead City places immense importance on providing attractive outdoor spaces for residents and visitors.